 Regular Courses: Students withdrawing from a course more than two days in length, and who comply with regulations concerning withdrawals, may receive a refund of tuition and fees.
 Withdrawals made within the first 10% of instruction time will qualify for a full refund.
 Withdrawals made within the second 10% of instruction time will qualify for a 90% refund.
+Withdrawals made after the second week of class do not qualify for a refund.

 Short Courses: If you withdraw from classes two days or less in length, you will receive a full refund if the action is initiated prior to a special preregistration deadline or if no such deadline, prior to the beginning of the class.
-No refunds will be issued after those times
+No refunds will be issued after those times.

-Course Cancellations .
+Course Cancellations